 Outlook for HHA salary in Vermont

-There is a great country-wide demand for HHAs and in Vermont with BLS.gov projecting a 41% growth in brand new jobs nationwide and 22% in the state of Vermont through the year 2026.
+There is a vast overall demand for HHAs in Vermont, BLS.gov projects a 22% increase in overall demand in the state of Vermont through the year 2026.
 Further down is a much deeper breakdown of HHA salary in Vermont by county and area in Vermont.
+The data used for the table below is from bls.gov.
+As you can see it is a great time to get in to the career of being a certified home health aide!

 |Southern Vermont BOS||Hourly||$10.76||$13.46||$15.37|